Madrid Gay Travel

 The Gay Travel Experience: Madrid, Spain

 Madrid is my favorite city in the world.
 I have never felt more comfortable and at home while in the Spanish capital.
-Madrid’s gay population is huge, the LGBT resources are vast and the Madrid gay clubs & parties are world-renowned and LGBT pride is everywhere!
+Madrid’s gay scene and overall gay population huge, the gay clubs are world-renowned and LGBT pride is everywhere!